Make a Plan

 - Be sure to plan carefully for contacting family members who are deaf or hard of hearing.
 Before an emergency happens, set up a place to meet if you are unable to make contact by phone.
 Amplified phones, accessible communication technologies, and computers may not work.
 In a public place, accessible communication may not be available.
 Think through different situations and consider how you will contact your family.

 - Do not get rid of your accessible communication technologies, even if you rarely use it.
-You may need the accessible communication technology and your home phone to make calls if your videophone or internet is down.
+You may need accessible communication technology and your home phone to make calls if your videophone or internet is down.
 Also, make sure your accessible communication technology is in full operating order.
-A fully-charged accessible communication technology can keep running for several hours without power.
+Fully-charged accessible communication technology can keep running for several hours without power.